 Course rating disclaimer or "Why I rate them the way I do"

-I wanted to add this disclaimer about my course reviews as we all have a unique lens when rating courses and I like to know the story behind the rater as much as possible.
-I realize the site has "objective" standards with which to rate courses, but I'm not always going to stick rigidly to these.
+I wanted to add this disclaimer about my course reviews as we all have a unique lens when rating courses and I like to know the story behind the rater.
+While the site has "objective" standards with which to rate courses, I do not adhere rigidly to these.

 Things I DO look for when rating a course: My main interests are in the actual design of the holes and the course in general rather than how many benches are there, what types of baskets it has, or how easy navigation is.
 Don't get me wrong, most of these will factor into my rating somewhat and I will definitely try to make note of things like these, but they are not my primary interest.